Walking The Warrior’s Path

 There are people who have a stirring inside them–—qualities that lay dormant, potential untapped, energy to give and aspirations unfulfilled.

-You’re not afraid of idealism.
 You engage with the world.
-You embrace the mystery of our existence and humanity’s aptitude for evolvement.
+You’re not afraid of idealism or cynicism for that matter.
+You embrace the mystery of our existence and humanity’s aptitude for evolution.

-Warrior’s Path Buddhist Academy exists to explore what individual human existence means.
+Warrior’s Path Buddhist Academy exists to explore what individual human potentiality means and its effects on our society.
 We use Buddhist philosophy as a guide, the physical body as the vehicle and community as the classroom.

 Four Disciplines – One Path